rajavishah/TechBuddy/README.md

 Overall, our goal is to create a vibrant and supportive community of developers who can learn from one another, share their knowledge, and work together to advance their skills and careers.

+## To start the project:
+- On cmd: Start 'mongod'
+- On Server: npm run start
+- On Client: npm run dev

 # The Home Page:
 ![TB1](https://github.com/rajavishah/TechBuddy/assets/122663941/c6f75c24-0119-4439-90a0-3d9981628425)